Proving Fault in a Car Accident: What is Negligence?

 What is negligence?

-Negligence can take many forms, including:
+Negligence can take many forms, examples include:

 - Failure to obey traffic laws, such as running red lights, failing to yield or speeding